 The five-round championship is managed by M-Sport Poland and all competitors drive the latest specification one-litre Ford Fiesta R2, designed and developed at the company’s Krakow base.

 Drivers count their best four results for the championship, with double points on offer at the season finale in Britain.
 Additional bonus points are on offer for each stage win and the title winner will receive a new Fiesta R5, free registration into the 2020 WRC 2 series and a generous support package.

-The championship comprises five rounds covering a mix of surfaces.
-It starts on the snow-covered stages at Rally Sweden before moving to Corsica’s asphalt and the gravel roads in Portugal, Finland and Turkey.
+The championship begins on the snow-covered stages at Rally Sweden before moving to Corsica’s asphalt and the gravel roads of Italy, Finland and Britain.

-- The gearbox is five-speed sequential and electronically controlled.
+- Front-wheel drive, five-speed sequential gearbox, electronically controlled.